liamstreamz8-dev/GPT_DAN/README.md

 # ChatGPT "DAN" (and other prompts)
 NOTE : As of Sunday july 26 2026, All prompts work on gpt-5.5 (It is sunday july 26 at this time in australia) i am investigating clever workarounds that allow me to utilize the full potential of ChatGPT.
 Yes, this includes making ChatGPT improve its own jailbreak prompts. (kinda smart right)
 Some of these work better (or at least differently) than others.
 They mostly exploit the "role play" training model while some exploit the "Coding" training model.
+REMOVED : Codemaster and DAN Voice for being patched.

 <ul>
 <li>